DmitryBondarenko1/solid-spoon/ConsoleColor.md

  1. Open the **Settings/Preferences** dialog.
  2. Navigate to **Editor** -> **General** -> **Color Scheme** -> **Console Colors**.
- 3. Select the IntelliJ IDEA color scheme you want to cusomize.
-It is located in the **Scheme** dropdown list at the top of the menu.
+ 3. Select the IntelliJ IDEA color scheme you want to customize from the **Scheme** dropdown list at the top of the menu.

 Note: to customize colors of the console, the color scheme should be editable.
 Editable color schemes are marked with * in the **Scheme** dropdown list.
 For more information about configuring color schemes, refer to the [Scheme](Scheme.md) section in the [Configuring the IDE](ConfiguringIDE.md) chapter.